cleegle/newton-redux/README.md

 A simple utility to connect plain JavaScript classes to redux.

-A maintained fork of [cleegle/newton-redux](https://github.com/cleegle/newton-redux).
+A maintained fork of [cleegle/newton-redux](https://github.com/cleegle/newton-redux) with unsubscribe and TypeScript support.

 ## Introduction